jg-rp/python-jsonpath/docs/quickstart.md

 print(data)  # {'some': {'other': 'thing', 'foo': {'bar': [1], 'else': 'thing'}}}
 ```

 [JSONPatch](api.md#jsonpath.JSONPatch) also offers a builder API for constructing JSON patch documents.
-We use strings as JSON Pointers in this example, but existing [JSONPointer](api.md#jsonpath.JSONPointer)s are OK too.
+We use strings as JSON Pointers in this example, but existing [JSONPointer](api.md#jsonpath.JSONPointer) instances are OK too.

 ```python
 from jsonpath import JSONPatch